What has feminism got to do with financial independence?

 Men and women are equal but not the same.
 I’m gonna have to spell out the obvious here….so we need to have a little talk about the birds and the bees.

 Men and women evolved different sexual characteristics.
+Differences in biology cause differences in behaviour.
 Women have only a limited number of eggs and are the only sex that gets pregnant.
-Differences in biology cause differences in behaviour.
-So, for example, it makes sense for women to be choosier (on average) in their mating strategy than men who can disappear over the horizon after conception.
+So, for example, it makes sense that women evolved to be choosier (on average) in their mating strategy than men who can disappear over the horizon after conception.
 It seems obvious to me that’s primarily a biological difference…more down to nature than nurture.

 The truth is that guys are often more prepared to put up with corporate nonsense in return for ever more money and more status.
-Men evolved to specialise in hunting (which requires single-minded focus and tolerating gore) and this may explain their relative lack of squeamishness compared to women.
+Men evolved to specialise in hunting (which requires single-minded focus and tolerating gore) which may help explain this.

 Women on the other hand are generally better at balancing work and life, better at managing relationships, more emotionally intelligent.
 As a result, women are far less likely to end up as Walking Wallets.
 Maybe women know something that many of us men don’t?